Los Angeles Brain Injury Lawyer

 OR

-• Medical records show that you have a serious limitation or physical problem for at least three consecutive months after your injury doing any one of the following:
+• Medical records show that you have a serious limitation or physical problem for at least three consecutive months after your injury by doing any one of the following:

 • Thinking, remembering, understanding problems, or following instructions